Or, are you a creditor of a liquidated company seeking information?

 Creditors’ rights to information can be far reaching and impose a significant burden on liquidators.
 The “reasonableness” of a request seems likely to be broadly interpreted and, when a request does not fall within one of the defined exceptions, a refusal to provide information could have adverse costs consequences.
 Liquidators will need to think carefully before rejecting a request for information.

-If you are a liquidator facing a questionable request for information or a creditor of a liquidated company seeking information form a liquidator, Steven Brown of Lynn & Brown Lawyers is well-positioned to assist you.
+If you are a liquidator facing a questionable request for information or a creditor of a liquidated company seeking information from a liquidator, Steven Brown of Lynn & Brown Lawyers is well-positioned to assist you.

 About the Author: